Laboratory-Imaging/GA3-examples/NIS_v7.00/10-4x_cells/README.md

 # Cell Segmentation on Brightfield Images – 4× Objective

-The pretrained **4x_cells.oai** brightfield segmentation model was trained on **HeLa cells**.
+The pretrained **4x_cells.oai** brightfield segmentation model was trained on **HeLa cells** in a 96-well plate.
 This guide shows which cell lines and applications the model can be used for.

 ## Image Acquisition Conditions